The Hidden Cost of Managing Freelancers, Agencies, and Marketing Tools

 They need the offer explained.
 They need approvals.
 They need assets.
 They need priorities.
 They need someone to notice when their work does not connect with the rest of the system.

-So the business pays for help and still loses owner attention.
+So the organization pays for help and still loses leadership attention.

 Tools Have The Same Problem